PrEP for Women

 It is also important that people have a negative HIV test before starting PrEP.
 The CDC recommends that people be tested every three months to make sure they remain HIV-negative while taking PrEP.

-Lastly, it recommends that HIV-negative people who are pregnant or who are trying to become pregnant talk with their health care providers about the risks and benefits of taking PrEP.
-In 2014, the US Public Health Service released clinical practice guidelines suggesting that health care providers now discuss PrEP as one of several options for protecting HIV-negative partners in serodifferent couples who want to get pregnant.
+Lastly, it recommends that HIV-negative people who are pregnant or who are trying to become pregnant talk with their healthcare providers about the risks and benefits of taking PrEP.
+Healthcare providers should discuss PrEP as an option for protecting HIV-negative partners in serodifferent couples who want to get pregnant.
 Viread and Truvada have been taken by women living with HIV for many years and are safe during early pregnancy.

 The PrEP Debate